Flood warnings still in effect for WBRZ viewing area; stay up to date with road closures, weather hazards here

 - Leroy Magee (passable by truck/SUV)

-The Livingston Parish Sheriff's Office also says the following locations are reported to have high water:
+The Livingston Parish Sheriff's Office also says the following locations were reported to have high water:

 - S Woodcrest/Florida